pattama/cta-messaging/samples/topic/README.md

-This sample illustrate how to use cta-messaging to fanout messages (eg. notifications) to multiple destinations
+This sample illustrate how to use cta-messaging to broadcast messages (eg. notifications) to multiple destinations

 Start two consoles (or more) to run different instances of subscriber